 - You can overdose on testosterone, but it has severe effects, some of which are hard to reverse.

 - Testosterone injections are a common treatment for male hypogonadism, and they can help reverse many health conditions.

-- Figuring out the right amount and timing of such treatment requires the expertise of a medical doctor and regular monitoring of testosterone levels.
+- Figuring out the right dosage requires a doctor's opinion, and regular monitoring of testosterone levels.